 127 High Street,

-A large and lavish cinema, the Astoria opened in a Moderne Streamlined style, with 2,750 seats on 15 July 1935.
+Located in Southend-on-Sea, Essex.
+A large and lavish cinema, the Astoria Cinema opened in a Moderne Streamlined style, with 2,750 seats on 15th July 1935.
+It was one of several Astoria Cinema’s opened in south-east England coastal towns in the mid-1930’s.

 The exterior was finished in polished beige artificial stone with three large arched metal windows above the entrance - not unlike the Whitehall Theatre in London.

-It had a major refurbishment in 1960 when seating was reduced to 2286 by way of increased leg room.
-Cinemascope was added in 1954.
+It was equipped with CinemaScope in 1954.
+It had a major refurbishment in 1960 when seating was reduced to 2,286 by way of increased leg room.

-A supermarket was created in the former stalls and stage area.
+A supermarket was created in the former stalls and stage area, and used the original main entrance.

-The Odeon was demolished in 2004 and a university has been built on the site.
+The Odeon stood unused until it was was demolished between July 2004 and January 2005.
+A University of Essex campus building has been built on the site.

 Just login to your account and subscribe to this theater